delfick/secrets_ansible/README.rst

   secrets role
 * Modify deploy/aws/app.json to have the parameters and vars.yml entries in app.json
-* Modify the AppServerRole in deploy/aws/app.json to be able to assume role as the decryptor role
+* Remove AppServerRole and it's associated instance profile and role policies from deploy/aws/app.json and add the instance_profile to the LaunchConfiguration
 * Modify deploy/aws/bespin.yml to include those parameters in params.yml
 * Copy deploy/roles/encryption.yaml and deploy/roles/instance_role.yaml into
   your deploy/roles for each environment